sgoel97/blog/content/blog/full-stack/index.md

 ### Project 5: Social Media Platform

 In our final React project, we're going to dive into building a full-fledged social media website, much like Instagram.
 You'll start by setting up a database of posts—don't worry, a simple JavaScript file with an array will do for now since we're still honing our frontend skills!
 Your task is to display these posts in a scrollable interface and enable user interactions like liking and commenting on posts.
 We'll also spice things up with some basic profile pages.
+Because this is supposed to be a larger project,

+I'm not going to link any tutorials - rather, you should try to make the design choices yourself and learn what works and what doesn't by experiencing it yourself.
+If you get stuck, make liberal use of Google and Stack Overflow, as they'll continue to be your best friends on the job.
+Searching is a skill, and the sooner you get started, the better you'll be later on.
+On the other hand, don't spend too much time being stuck on a problem instead of searching it up or asking for help.
+In general, if you're stuck on a big for over 30 minutes, it might be time to look outwards.

 If you're up for a bit more of a challenge, try adding features that allow users to create new posts and update their profiles.
 This project is a bit of a step up, bringing together essential concepts like routing (I highly recommend [React Router](https://reactrouter.com/en/main) for this) and interactivity with text inputs and stateful buttons.